immodal-bard/arcanas-persona-profiles/tutorials/big5/2-openness-to-experience.md

 **NOTE**: It's important to state here to be mindful of the bias that a higher score means superiority over a lower score.
 The score represents a spectrum, not a percentage.

 Looking at all seven traits as a whole, we begin to understand one's *explorer's mindset*, or the lack there of.
 Like most things when it comes to human personality, there isn't a simple score we can assign when asking how well one deals with ambiguity or certainty, how much they value innovation or things staying as they are.
-And we might even question if we can do it within 7 traits, but his breakdown is a very good starting point in understanding how a person interacts with the world around them.
+And we might even question if we can do it within 7 traits, but this breakdown is a very good starting point in understanding how a person interacts with the world around them.

 Jack Sparrow has an Openness to Experience of *95*.
 Ned Stark has an Openness to Experience of *30*.